Guardiola: Real Madrid are the club Manchester City want to emulate

-Pep Guardiola labelled Real Madrid the kings of the Champions League as the former Barcelona boss prepares to lead his Manchester City side against the club he wants to emulate.

-City travel to the Santiago Bernabeu on Wednesday for their Champions League last-16 first-leg clash with Zinedine Zidane's Madrid and Guardiola highlighted the relative inexperience of his players when it comes to winning European titles.
+City travels to the Santiago Bernabeu for its Champions League last-16 first-leg clash with Zinedine Zidane's Madrid and Guardiola highlighted the relative inexperience of his players when it comes to winning European titles.

-Madrid emerged as champions in four of the last six editions of the Champions League and have retained many of the players who spearheaded those triumphs, while Claudio Bravo and Scott Carson are the only City players to have won the competition.
+Madrid emerged as champion in four of the last six editions of the Champions League and has retained many of the players who spearheaded those triumphs, while 'keepers Claudio Bravo and Scott Carson are the only City players to have won the competition.

-City manager Guardiola cast aside his intense rivalry with Madrid, which dates back to his time as Barca head coach, and told reporters: "I have an incredible admiration for this club.
+City manager Guardiola cast aside his intense rivalry with Madrid, which dates back to his time as Barca manager, and told reporters: "I have an incredible admiration for this club.

 "The players who have played there have played so many times in the [Champions League] final and I don't know how many times each one has lifted it.